Shreya4532/Shreya4532/README.md

 ### Introduction

 Hello!
 I am Shreya Halgeri, a final-year Computer Science student at PES University, Bangalore.
-My expertise lies in leveraging advanced AI/ML techniques, software development, and system architecture to create innovative solutions.
+My expertise lies in working with LLM Models and data to create innovative solutions.
 I have worked on various projects involving Natural Language Processing (NLP), microservice architecture and even generative models for music creation.
 With a passion for contributing to impactful projects, I enjoy collaborating with professionals to drive technology-driven innovation.
+I really like working in the feild of data science and exploring different new insights from the data .

 ---